stefanprodan/gh-actions-demo/README.md

 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/github-actions-podinfo.png" height="500">

-When commits are pushed to the master branch, the GitHub workflow will produce a immutable container image as in `repo/app:branch-commitsha`.
+When commits are pushed to the master branch, the GitHub workflow will produce a container image as in `repo/app:branch-commitsha`.
 When you do a GitHub release, the build action will tag the container image as `repo://app:git-tag`.

 The GitHub actions used in this workflow can be found [here](https://github.com/stefanprodan/gh-actions-demo/tree/master/.github).